Translatome/TRAIN/README.md

 This workflow requires:

 - Python version >= 3.10
-- Snakemake version >= 7.14.0
+- Snakemake version >= 7.12.0
-- Conda and/or Mamba
+- Miniconda and Mamba
 - Download from distant databases for steps 00 and 06

 Most of the programs are installed using conda environments.